This One's for Ja

-This One's for Ja is an album by American organist John Patton recorded in 1996 and released on the Japanese DIW label.
+This One's for Ja is an album by American organist John Patton recorded on December 26, 1995, and released on the Japanese DIW label in 1996.

 Reception

-The Allmusic review by Stephen Thomas Erlewine awarded the album 3½ stars and stated "Patton has made one of the rare comebacks in jazz, one that does justice to his earlier work".
+The AllMusic review by Stephen Thomas Erlewine awarded the album 3½ stars and stated "Patton has made one of the rare comebacks in jazz, one that does justice to his earlier work".